-^{} Location-based and Market-based totals respectively.
-Includes purchased steam.
+Location-based and Market-based totals respectively.
+This includes emissions from steam generation as well as electricity.

 An assessment of materiality was made against the defined threshold.
 From this analysis it is concluded that the stated emissions are free from material error.